 • Requires registration

-Gboard is Android's default keyboard which includes a free built-in dictation feature that is easy to use by simply tapping the microphone icon on the keyboard and dictate.
+Gboard is Android's default keyboard, which includes a free built-in dictation feature that is easy to use by simply tapping the microphone icon on the keyboard and dictating.

 Pros